RotRotAl/Onboarding-Newbies/chapter_02/day_10.md

 Hands on exercise with Docker.
 You will need to sign in to enroll in the course.
 You may enroll with your Google account.
 [Docker hands on exercise](https://kodekloud.com/courses/labs-docker-for-the-absolute-beginner-hands-on/?utm_source=youtube&utm_medium=labs&utm_campaign=docker)

+Complete the entire course.

 ## Q&A Session :raising_hand:

-- Answer the following basic questions with your mentor:
+Answer the following basic questions with your mentor:

 - What is Docker and why is it used?
 - What is a Docker container?
 How does it differ from a virtual machine?
-- What's the diffrence between Docker image to a Docker container?
+- What's the difference between Docker image to a Docker container?
 - What is the purpose of a Dockerfile?
 - Can you describe the process of creating and using a custom Docker image?
 - What are docker layers? how they are created?